prisma-collective/docs/docs/collaborators/participants/developers.md

 developers are agents of transformation, transforming creative potential into code.

-developers are sovereign, their agency and ability to discern being absolutely essential for the [[action-learning journeys]] to be able to reach a functional end.
+developers are sovereign, their agency and ability to discern being absolutely essential for the [[Action-learning journeys]] to be able to reach a functional end.

 developers are (sometimes) inspired by a context that aligns with their purpose, meaning, for a system they care about to be able to evolve to a higher order of capability.